djrowley2104/MS3-Project-Cossetted/README.md

 ## Returning Visitor Goals
 ### As a Returning Visitor, I want them to be able to find what the want and to be able to sell and buy items quickly and easily.
+### The returning user would need to be able to view their profile and to be able to remove any unneeded adds from the site this is done from the both; the buy and the user profile pages.

 # Design / Features